Master of Dietetics

 Deakin’s Masters program allows you to start your career sooner; being one of few Masters programs in dietetics in Australia of 18 months duration.

 The course consists of 12 credit points.
-Two of the units, HSN705 and HBS745, are studied in off-campus or online mode.
+One of the units, HBS745, is studied in Cloud (online) mode.

 Failure of a compulsory practicum component in any unit of study will normally lead to exclusion.
-All expenses associated with practicum units are the responsibility of the student.
+All expenses associated with practicum units, including any transportation or accommodation costs are the responsibility of the student.

 Teaching, placements and assessment tasks may take place outside of Deakin University teaching periods